AbsaOSS/living-doc-generator/DEVELOPER.md

 ### Run Pylint

-Run Pylint on all files that are currently tracked by Git in the project.
+Run Pylint on all files that Git currently tracks in the project.
 ```shell
 pylint $(git ls-files '*.py')
 ```